MaxSavenkov/fsbb/docs/manual.md

 **```state_manipulator_stacked_combined_interface( t_impl& impl )```**

 Initializes manipulator interface with a manipulator implementation.
-The base [FSM](#FSM) class takes care of this automatically.
+The base [FSM](#base-fsm-class) class takes care of this automatically.

 **Methods:**

 Combined manipulator provides methods from both [immediate](#immediate-stacked-state-manipulator) and [queued](#queued-stacked-state-manipulator) state manipulators.

-## Policies
+## Enter/Exit Policies

 Enter/Exit policies are implemented as a class which provides two static functions: